jennifer-culbertson/oels2025/index.md

 - [Programming task](oels_practical_wk9.md)
 - [Lecture slides](slides/oels_lecture_wk9.pdf) -->

-### Week 10 (17th November): Interacting with servers and crowdsourcing sites
+### Extra material: Interacting with servers and crowdsourcing sites

-No lecture or lab in week 10, but there are some materials that will be useful for you to read if you are thinking of setting up a real experiment in the wild, e.g. for your dissertation project!
+No lecture or lab this week, but there are some materials that will be useful for you to read if you are thinking of setting up a real experiment in the wild, e.g. for your dissertation project!

 - *Scientific content:* None!
 - *Technical content:* How to set up a server, launch and pay participants on Prolific and MTurk, etc.
 <!-- - [How to get your experiment online](oels_wk10.md) -->

-### Bonus content
+### More bonus content

 I am sticking some extra documented experiments, in case they are useful for someone or provide inspiration.